Introduction: How We Restored an Old Rusted Axe

 We also wanted to remove the end to make the shape sleeker.
 Molly hopped in and used the grinder to cut off the end.

 Step 4: Finishing Off the Axe Head

 After we were done grinding and cutting we could bring it back into the shop and start filing the sharp edges down and honing the shape.
 When you use a file it only cuts on the push so don’t go back and forth, you can actually damage or dull the file doing this.
 One motion forward can remove a lot of material and be sure to clean the shavings out of the file every now and then to keep it cutting well.

-Once the shape was roughed out with the file I used the belt sander and hand sanding blocks to remove all of the scratches from the files.
+Once the shape was roughed out with the file I used the belt sander and hand sanding blocks (affiliate link) to remove all of the scratches from the files.

 With the shape done it was time to blacken the whole head.
 We used WD-40’s Specialist Machine & Engine Degreaser Foaming Spray to remove any grime that could interfere with the blackening solution.
 This spray really penetrates into the small pits and divots on the surface of the metal to ensure a good cleaning.